apathetic-tools/snippets/docs/utf8-emoji-icons-by-category.snippet/README.md

 - ✅ Emoji can stand in for icons anywhere that accepts text
 - ⚠️ Appearance may differ across platforms; use SVGs for a **consistent look**
+- B/W or monochrome icons are often rendered in color on some platforms.

 See the [Unicode Full Emoji List v17.0 (mirror)](https://unicode-org.github.io/emoji/emoji/charts-17.0/emoji-list.html) for a complete list of 4,802 characters, with more coming out all the time.